laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

 - "Gatherer's Backpack" from the workshop now adds 18 slots, with -65% weight reduction for ores & wood
 - Changed the requirement for "Condensed_Enzymes" to "Sulfur" for crafting any decorative statues (includes Stone & wood) at the Rustic Decorations Bench, and stone statues at the masonary benches
+- Changed the in-game Battery Lantern to `Pete's Nuclear-Powered Lantern`, with unlimited charge and extended lighting range.

 - Adds the Following Workshop Kits under a new Workshop menu called "Pete's Kits":